robertopreste/prestools/docs/usage.rst

 It is recommended that you only import the required module, as follows::

     import prestools.bioinf as pb
+    import prestools.clustering as pc
+    import prestools.graph as pg
     import prestools.misc as pm